Tuesday, 30 April 2019

 Weevils are herbivorous beetles.
 They're what your Mamma would call, "good little eaters."
 And there are plenty of them.
-The Curculionidae are the family of the "true" weevils and are one of the largest animal families.
+The Curculionidae is the family of the "true" weevils and is one of the largest animal families.
 We likely still haven't met them all.
 A family reunion would include 6,800 genera and 83,000 species at last count.
 But don't place your final catering order just yet.
 If we include all the closely related weevil-type beetles in the superfamily Curculionoidea, we'd have to include an additional ten families.
 Quadruple that catering menu.

-Weevils look like little tiny anteaters with a long 'snout' or rustrum, at the front of their head.
+Weevils look like little tiny anteaters with a long 'snout' or rostrum, at the front of their head.
 Some of the members of this family have rather poor reputations as they make a living by damaging plants of interest to us humans.

 Topping the hugely unpopular list is the boll weevil, Anthonomus grandis, a native of Mexico (until it's US invasion in 1892) and famous destroyer of cotton crops.

 The Ips genus, feeding on Ponderosa pine, introduces a fungus to the tree.
 The fungus blocks resin canals, which leaves the weevil free to eat.
 Resin would normally wash the insects out; it is a defence mechanism.
 The fungus often kills the tree, and groups of dead trees are a focus for forest fires.
 In this way the insect is indirectly responsible for serious fires.
 The maize weevil, Sitophilus zeamais, is a major pest.
 It attacks both standing crops and stored cereal products, including wheat, rice, sorghum, oats, barley, rye, buckwheat, peas, and cottonseed.